Welcome to our guide for walnut hardwood flooring including popular types, hardness, price, pros & cons and design ideas.

 Walnut Flooring Price

-Walnut flooring can range in price depending on what sort of material you pick.
-Solid flooring will be the most expensive, coming in at around $4- $12 per square foot.
+This material can range in price depending on what sort of material you pick.
+Solid wood will be the most expensive, coming in at around $4- $12 per square foot.
 The price will depend on style, finish, size, amount, etc.

-Engineered walnut flooring will range in cost from $2 to $10, with an average of about $4-$5 per square foot.
+Engineered floors made from this hardwood will range in cost from $2 to $10, with an average of about $4-$5 per square foot.

-Down to a popular middle ground we have laminate flooring coming in at around $1 to $8 per square foot.
+Down to a popular middle ground, we have laminate floors coming in at around $1 to $8 per square foot.

-Another thing that can affect the cost of flooring is the brand you choose and the finish you choose.
-Taking care of and maintain the flooring will make sure you get the long life and your moneys worth out of walnut flooring.
+Another thing that can affect the cost is the brand and finish.
+Taking care of and maintaining the material will make sure you get a long lifespan and your money’s worth.

 Walnut as Flooring Pros and Cons

-Pros or walnut flooring are not few or far between, but as with every other product there are cons too.
-Use these to gauge if walnut flooring is right for your project.
+Its pros are not few or far between, but as with every other product, there are cons too.
+Use these to gauge if floors made of this material are right for your project.

-Pros – Walnut flooring is a typically good quality product with great durability and resiliency.
-This is true for the products made in the United States too.
+Pros – It is typically a good-quality product with great durability and resiliency.
+This is true for the products made in the United States, too.

-Being grown and manufactured in the United States will mean that the environmental footprint will be quite a bit smaller than imported woods, plus that should keep shipping prices down.
+Being grown and manufactured in the United States will mean that the environmental footprint will be quite a bit smaller than imported wood, plus that should keep shipping prices down.

-As mentioned previously Brazilian walnut is extremely hard and durable if that is a need for your design.
-Walnut offers a good range to be able to let everyone to get what they want and need.
+As mentioned previously, Brazilian walnut is extremely hard and durable if that is needed for your design.
+This lumber offers a good range to be able to let everyone to get what they want and need.

-With that being said though, there are steps you can take to protect the wood and walnut is a very stable wood flooring type.
+With that being said, though, there are steps you can take to protect the wood, and walnut is a very stable wood for floors.
 Also, the color of the wood is good at hiding the dents and scratches made between refinishing.

-If staining the wood dark, beware that it will show more dirt and dust, as well as dark flooring can make a room feel smaller.
+If staining the wood dark, beware that it will show more dirt and dust, and dark floors can make a room feel smaller.
 Maybe lighter stains will turn out better than you think they will.

 [expand title=”Show Image Sources” swaptitle=”Hide Image Sources”]